Jesus declared that He was, "The Way the Truth

-The One who sent Jesus was "God the Father," and the world will punish God's disciples because it doesn't know Him.
+The One who sent Jesus was "God the Father," the world will punish God's disciples because it does not know Him.

-But..as we read in last week's study, (John 14:30) Satan is the ruler of the world; but was dealt the "death blow" when Christ died on the cross, which will someday be complete, as some might say, it's already a done deal!
+Satan is the ruler of the world; but was dealt the, "death blow" when Christ died on the cross, which will someday be completed.

 Verse 22: "If I had not come and spoken to them, they would not have been guilty of sin, but now they have no excuse for their sin."

-The coming of Jesus brought His hears a moral responsibility.
+The coming of Jesus brought His hearers a moral responsibility.
 If they heard the truth they had no excuse.
 The same as today, it either condemns, or sets free.

-Have you ever noticed how that sinful people want to be left alone?
-They don't want their conscience awakened to God by our speaking to them.
+Have you ever noticed that sinful people want to be left alone?
+They don't want their conscience awakened to God.
 I have heard it compared to a burglar tiptoeing past the guard dog, they will go to any extreme to avoid hearing about God.